 Crampy pain that occurs an hour or two after eating points to constipation.
 In this case, a mild laxative such as milk of magnesia may help by softening the stool.
 If constipation becomes persistent, try boosting fibre intake.
 Choose whole-grain breads and cereals containing at least four grams of fibre per serving, and veggies like baked sweet potatoes.

 Pain relieved by impolite bodily noises implicates gas.
 There’s little you can do once the wind is underway, but figuring out which foods upset your child’s stomach may prevent future blow-ups (see Uncomfortable bouts of bloating and gas).

 So how do you help your daughter cope?
-“Cramps respond marvellously to over-the-counter ibuprofen,” says Issenman, adding that the medication blocks the action of prostaglandins.
-Many parents also seek natural remedies—from boosting dairy intake before a period’s due to giving (with professional advice) herbs like black haw or cramp bark.
+“Cramps respond marvelously to over-the-counter ibuprofen,” says Issenman, adding that the medication blocks the action of prostaglandins.
+Many parents also seek natural remedies—from boosting dairy intake before a period is due to giving (with professional advice) herbs like black haw or cramp bark.

 If you suspect your child is lactose intolerant, consider substituting lactose-reduced milk for regular moo juice, but check with your doctor before eliminating nutrient-packed dairy from her diet.
 Also, a few drops of Beano on starchy foods may make them easier to stomach.

 Although rare before adolescence, irritable bowel syndrome can crop up afterwards.
 What causes it is unclear, but somehow, the bowel becomes oversensitive to normal digestive action.